← All Conditions

 Primary hyperhidrosis is sweating far beyond what the body needs to control temperature, driven by an overactive sympathetic nervous system rather than by any underlying illness.
 It affects roughly 3 per cent of adults (Strutton et al., J Am Acad Dermatol), usually begins in childhood or adolescence, and most often comes to surgical attention between the ages of 20 and 40.
 For many people it is not a cosmetic nuisance but a daily constraint — on handshakes, on holding paper or a phone, on the work they can do and the confidence they bring to it.

 The sympathetic nerve chain runs down each side of the spine, just inside the back of the chest.
 Specific levels of that chain control sweating in the hands and face.
-Endoscopic thoracic sympathectomy (ETS) is a keyhole operation that reaches the chain through the chest and interrupts it — either by dividing it or by clamping it — at the precise level responsible for the area being treated.
+Endoscopic thoracic sympathectomy (ETS) is a keyhole operation that reaches the chain through the chest and interrupts it by dividing it — a sympathectomy — at the level that controls the area being treated, which differs for the hands, the face and the underarms.
 Because the signal driving the sweating is switched off directly at source, the effect is immediate: most people wake from surgery with dry hands for the first time they can remember.

 It is carried out under general anaesthesia through a single small incision on each side of the chest.
 The operation does not touch the sweat glands themselves; it changes the nerve message that tells them to work.
 That is why it is so reliable for the hands and face, and also why it carries the particular trade-off — compensatory sweating — discussed in detail below.